kevinikos/Clearcode-exercise/README.md

 # Description
 In response to challenge given by Clearcode I have created two files with solutions of each exercise
-* CSV/csv_reader.py
+* CSV/Reader.py
-* WEB/WebCrawler.py
+* WEB/Requests.py

 # CSV Report Processing
-In order to proper operation location of .csv file must be the same as csv_reader.py
+In order to avoid problems the location of .csv file must be the same as Reader.py

 ### Variables/Lists
 * filename - *name of .csv file (input)*